alexandreleroux/Animoog/expansion-packs/README.md

 ---------------------

 * A copy of the Expansion packs table in html
-* A copy of the Expansion packs table in csv (actually, semi-columns separated)
+* A copy of the Expansion packs table in csv (actually, semicolon separated)

 Just like everything else on Animoog.org, this content is Creative Commons licensed